How to Pitch a Nonprofit Story to the Media

 - Why now?

 Most nonprofit story ideas are not breaking news, and may not appear relevant and newsworthy at first blush.

-However, Katya Andresen, who wrote a ground-breaking book on this topic several years ago, suggests the following tactics to overcome our stories' shortcomings and to make them appealing to a reporter.
+However, experts such as Katya Andresen, who wrote a ground-breaking book on this topic several years ago, suggests the following tactics to overcome our stories' shortcomings and to make them appealing to a reporter.